Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Related Work

 \section{Related Work}

-\paragraph{Mixture-of-Experts.} Sparse Mixture-of-Experts layers~(MoE) consist of a predefined number of experts along with a gating network that routes each input to a subset of experts.
-MoE layers were introduced as an efficient way to further increase the capacity of deep neural networks applied for NLP tasks, initially in LSTM models~\citep{shazeer2016outrageously}, and later in Transformers~\citep{lepikhin2020gshard}.
+\paragraph{Mixture-of-Experts.} MoE layers were introduced as an efficient way to further increase the capacity of deep neural networks applied for NLP tasks, initially in LSTM models~\citep{shazeer2016outrageously}, and later in Transformers~\citep{lepikhin2020gshard}.
 Since then, they have also been applied to computer vision~\citep{riquelme2021scaling,daxberger2023mobile}.
 MoE layers have gained significant popularity primarily due to their excellent scaling properties~\citep{du2022glam,clark2022unified}.
 Nonetheless, training such models is challenging, primarily because gating decisions must be discrete to ensure sparse expert selection.
 Various methods of training were proposed, some of which include reinforcement learning \citep{bengio2013estimating}, weighting the expert output by the probability to allow computation of the gradient of the router~\citep{shazeer2016outrageously}, or using the Sinkhorn algorithm~\citep{clark2022unified}.
 Some of those approaches also suffer from the possibility of load imbalance and therefore require auxiliary losses or alternative expert selection methods~\citep{fedus2022switch,zhou2022mixture}.
 Interestingly, in many cases fixed routing functions perform similarly to trainable routers~\citep{roller2021hash}, which suggests that current solutions are largely suboptimal.
 MoE models can also be derived from pre-trained dense models by splitting the model weights into experts and independently training the routers for each layer~\citep{zhang2022moefication,zuo2022moebert}, which avoids most of the problems present in end-to-end training.

 \paragraph{Activation sparsity in Transformers.} \citet{li2022lazy} show that ReLU-based Transformer models produce sparse activations in their intermediate representations, an effect that is prevalent across architectures, layers, and modalities.
 They propose a simple rule for keeping only \topk{} activations in each MLP layer, which results in a model with comparable performance.
 Similarly, \citet{mirzadeh2023relu} demonstrate that ReLU activation function in LLMs encourages ensuing activation sparsity that can be leveraged to skip redundant computations. \citet{tuli2023acceltran} take a step further and design a dedicated Transformer architecture accelerator that also exploits activation sparsity, while \citet{liu2023deja} proposes to predict activation sparsity structure in LLMs and reduce the model latency by skipping redundant computations. \citet{jaszczur2021sparse} demonstrate that it is possible to train Transformer models from scratch with a fixed level of activation sparsity and obtain similar performance.
 Finally, a related line of works focuses on sparsity in the attention distributions instead of intermediate representations~\citep{correia2019adaptively}.
 None of the above-mentioned methods explore induced activation sparsity as a way to increase computational gains, nor do they address variance of the number of sparse activations on a per-token basis.